Produced by TheMediaDesk, ©2021, updated 2025

 "Theos" is the primary term for the Creator as Supreme Deity used in most of the new Testament and is the term John favors in his first general epistle.

 The combination, such as is used in 4 : 8 and as will be coming up in 19 and a couple more times before the end of the book, is special.
-It is essentially the equivalent of the Hebrew “Jehovah Elohim” and in this usage, means exactly the same thing indicating the Creator in His role as the Ultimate Power and Judge.
+It is essentially the equivalent of the Hebrew "Jehovah Elohim" (literally: 'Eternal Mighty One') and in this usage, means exactly the same thing indicating the Creator in His role as the Ultimate Power and Judge.

-In the next chapter we see "Theos" with "Pantokratoros" which is another expression for Ruler of All.
+In the next chapter we see "Theos" with "Pantokrator" (Omnipotent) which is another expression for Ruler of All.

 End look